top of page

 The World's Lungs — and Its Beating Heart

-The largest tropical rainforest on Earth — covering over 5 million square kilometers and stretching across nine countries.
+The largest tropical rainforest on Earth — covering over 5 million square kilometres and stretching across nine countries.
 Home to one in ten known species and storing billions of tons of carbon, it plays a vital role in regulating the planet’s climate.

 But deforestation, fires, and extractive industries are accelerating its decline.
 Protecting and restoring the Amazon is one of the most urgent and impactful actions we can take for global biodiversity and climate resilience.